Random Number States

 Fetch the current randstate with current_randstate() in every function that wants to use it; don’t cache it globally or in a class.
 (Such caching would break set_random_seed).

-• libc – If you are writing code that calls the libc function random(): don’t!
+• libc – if you are writing code that calls the libc function random(): don’t!
 The random() function does not give reproducible results across different operating systems, so we can’t make portable doctests for the results.
 Instead, do:

 from sage.misc.randstate cimport random